bootchk/resynthesizer/README.md

 If you want to install a package of third-party plugins (that includes Resynthesizer):

-* Linux: install the package "gimp-plugin-repository" (available for most distributions, including Debian and Ubuntu).
+* Linux: install the package "gimp-plugin-registry" (available for most distributions, including Debian and Ubuntu).

 If you use OSX and want to install GIMP and a set of third-party plugins (including Resynthesizer) see: